-Ahead of any planning application submission, the project team will assess the wider planning impact of the plans on the surrounding residential streets.
-These considerations include:
+Ahead of the planning applications submission, the project team assessed the wider planning impact of the plans on the surrounding residential streets.
+These considerations included:

 - A heavy goods vehicle (HGV) restriction strategy to introduce highway weight limits to prevent HGV vehicles using the surrounding residential roads.